 Who Will Follow United Regional’s Notice of Privacy Practices?

-• This Joint Notice of Privacy Practices will be followed by United Regional Health Care System and its subsidiaries, which include:
+• This Joint Notice of Privacy Practices will be followed by United Regional Health Care System and its subsidiaries, which includes:

-• All contractors who provide services to United Regional that involve access to protected health information
+- All contractors who provide services to United Regional that involves access to protected health information

 • United Regional is required by federal and state law to make sure that medical information that identifies you is kept private.

-• We will provide you with a copy of this notice of our legal duties and privacy practices with respect to medical information about you.
+• Provide you with a copy of this notice of our legal duties and privacy practices with respect to medical information about you.

-• We are required to abide by the terms of this notice currently in effect, and while we reserve the right to make changes to the notice, any changes to the notice will be effective for all protected health information we maintain.
+• United Regional is required to abide by the terms of this notice currently in effect, and while we reserve the right to make changes to the notice, any changes to the notice will be effective for all protected health information we maintain.

-• United Regional will provide our Notice of Privacy Practices on our website at unitedregional.crane-west.net and post it in a clear and prominent location at all registration points in our health system.
+• United Regional will provide our Notice of Privacy Practices on our web site at www.unitedregional.org and post it in a clear and prominent location at all registration points in our health system.

 Understanding Your Health Record